Complementary co-parenting and why I love it.

 My situation was this: My ex-husband and I cared for our young daughters with a 50/50 arrangement.
-He (my ex) was a hands-on dad, in fact, I’ll just say it .. he was a bloody good dad.
+He (my ex) was a good, hands-on dad.
 Our girls had him effortlessly wrapped around his little finger.
 Their wish, was his command.
 It was actually quite amusing, in a sweet, non-condescending way.

 The end result of this was that while they were with him they had soooo much fun.
 Some may say, too much fun.
 (Co-parenting mothers may be nodding knowingly right now.)
 They would go to his house and have THE.
 TIME.
 OF.
 THEIR.
 LIVES.
 And, yep you’ve got it, they would return to me exhausted, full to the brim with junk food and with the believe that ‘ask means get’ and that’s that.